 It wasn’t a great combo for me, and I was having serious reservations.
 If it had been Barbados, I would have said yes in a heartbeat, I think.
 If it had been St. Lucia, I would have willingly taken a pay cut to do do it.
 Guyana wasn’t very appealing, but it was Kingston that was worrying me since it had some infrastructure, I just wouldn’t be able to enjoy it.

-Then the results came out from the competition.
+Then the results came out of the competition.
 As expected by all but me, I had ranked in the top two and there were three jobs.
 I had an offer.
-An ES-04 job, equivalent of a PM-05 level job.
+An ES-04 job, the equivalent of a PM-05 level job.
 Doing OECD (yay!), G8 (yay!), bilateral relations with donors (umm, okay!), and a lot of policy coordination files (yay!).
 Mostly OECD, if they got who they wanted for the other jobs.
-I negotiated briefly with my bosses, but for them, there was no comparison…obviously if I cared about development, I would choose the posting.
+I negotiated briefly with my bosses, but for them, there was no comparison…obviously, if I cared about development, I would choose the posting.

 And I would have.
 If I was a different person.
 If they had been willing to budge a bit on salary (the PSU positions were not subject to the same restrictions, they could have given me an acting PM-05 to offset the lack of other perks and the higher costs involved), I might have said yes.
 Then I looked at it objectively and it came down to two things:

 a.
 Doing what was good for a CIDA career, taking a posting, eating the cost; or,

 b.
 Doing what I wanted to do, was really good at, and for which hey would pay me more.

 That’s the definition of a no-brainer to me.